chef/automate/components/docs-chef-io/content/automate/managed_services.md

 ## Chef Automate Backup from Embedded PostgreSQL/OpenSearch and restore to External AWS PostgreSQL/OpenSearch

-This section will let you switch over to an AWS managed PostgreSQL RDS/OpenSearch services.
-The steps are applicable only if you are currently using standalone Chef Automate with internal automate PostgreSQL and OpenSearch.
+This section lets you switch to an AWS-managed PostgreSQL RDS/OpenSearch services.
+The steps are applied only if you currently use standalone Chef Automate with internal automated PostgreSQL and OpenSearch.

 If you already have Chef Automate setup running with embedded PostgreSQL/OpenSearch services and S3 backup configuration, follow the step below: